Christian Tuipulotu

-Christian Tuipulotu (born 18 February 2001) is a Tonga international rugby league footballer who plays as a er for the St. George Illawarra Dragons in the National Rugby League.
+Christian Tuipulotu (born 18 February 2001) is a Tonga international rugby league footballer who plays as a er for the St Helens RFC in the Super League.

 He previously played for the Sydney Roosters and Manly Warringah Sea Eagles in the NRL.

 Background

 Tuipulotu was born in Auckland, New Zealand, and is of Tongan descent.
 He is also an alumnus of St Paul's College, Auckland.

 Career

 2020

 Tuipulotu made his first grade debut in round 14 of the 2020 NRL season for the Sydney Roosters against Melbourne at the Sydney Cricket Ground, scoring a try on debut.

 On 27 October, he signed with Manly-Warringah.

 2021

 He made only one first grade appearance for Manly in the 2021 NRL season and did not feature in the clubs finals campaign.
-In round 15 of the 2022 NRL season, he scored two tries in Manly's 28-26 loss against North Queensland.
+In round 15 of the 2022 NRL season, he scored two tries in Manly's 28–26 loss against North Queensland.